Levi-Ackman/Rebutall_ICML2024/Visualiziation_of_STD/LD_MOV_Compare.md

-# Further decomposition strategy Analysis
+# Further Analysis of different decomposition strategy

 To further investigate why our learnable decomposition kernel (LD) is a better time series decomposition solution than the simple moving average kernel (MOV), we conducted the following analysis on the seasonal part and trend part obtained from decomposition on eight datasets.